 With this stereo camera, lens distortion is corrected by highly accurate image processing, using Ricoh’s proprietary calibration system.
 For a lens mount, a C-mount is employed so that the lens specification can be changed flexibly, enabling the stereo camera to be utilized in various scenarios.
 Furthermore, parallax calculation processing is executed within the camera, so that a monochrome image and a distance image can be acquired simultaneously at 30fps.
 By jointly using information of both the monochrome image and the distance image during recognition processing, precise and fast recognition processing can be achieved.

 Ultra-compact stereo camera

-Ultra-compact stereo camera applications
+Ricoh stereo camera applications

-Usage scenario 2: embedding in small spaces
+Usage scenario 2: embedding an ultra-compact stereo camera in small spaces

 Extraordinarily compact, our stereo cameras can be installed in small spaces, inside walls for example.
-When combined with recognition processing based on distance images and luma images, highly precise high-speed image recognition becomes possible, enabling use in security applications such as screening passersby.
+When combined with recognition processing based on distance images and luminance images, highly precise high-speed image recognition becomes possible, enabling use in security applications such as screening passersby.